 I am an international student.
-Can I come back to campus for fall term?
+Can I come back to campus?

-International Student and Scholar Services (ISSS) will help international students make plans for the fall term.
-More information is available about fall 2020 guidance for continuing students.
+International Student and Scholar Services (ISSS) will help international students make plans for the fall and winter terms.
+More information is available in guidance for continuing students.

 Is anything different with the law school since it’s on semesters?